 Garra will also need supplemental feeding to keep them in good condition.
 Offer a range of foods such as bloodworms, mosquito larvae, and algae flakes.

 5. Otocinclus Catfish – Best Algae Eaters for Densely Ornamented Tanks

 Thanks to their small size and peaceful nature, otocinclus catfish (more commonly known as “oto catfish” or simply “otos”) make excellent additions to a community tank when you need to deal with an algae problem.

 Although they like to be kept in small groups of three to five, they only reach up to 2 inches in length, so you can find room for them in most community tanks of 30+ gallons, as long as all the other residents are peaceable sorts.

-What’s more, their small size allows them to get into nooks and crannies where larger fish wouldn’t fit, making them one of the best algae eaters for heavily ornamented tanks with spaces where alge may bloom that’s hard to reach.
-This means, even the awkward corners and far reaches of your tank will be cleaned of algae.
+What’s more, their small size allows them to get into nooks and crannies where larger fish wouldn’t fit, making them possibly the best algae eater for heavily ornamented tanks with spaces that are hard to reach.
+This means, even the awkward corners and far reaches of your tank will be cleaned by their hungry mouths.

-Since they don’t eat most live plants, they’re excellent for planted aquariums, where you might worry about other algae eaters destroying your favorite specimens.
+Since they don’t eat most live plants, they’re excellent for planted aquariums, where you might worry about other species destroying your favorite specimens.
 The only exception is Amazon sword plants, which they will sometimes take a nibble out of.